Key takeaways

 Choosing where to run your first sprint

-I watched one company try to transform their entire customer service operation in 90 days.
+I watched one company try to change their entire customer service operation in 90 days.
 Failed spectacularly.
 Another focused only on routing tickets 20% faster.
 That 20% improvement bought them executive support for the next five sprints.
 The scope difference was the whole game.

 Mid-size companies have real advantages here.
 You’re not fighting enterprise bureaucracy.
 You’re not constrained by startup chaos.
 You can pick a battlefield where winning is actually possible, which is probably more important than most guides acknowledge.
+If you’re keen on building durable momentum, this is where it starts.
+A focused 3-day audit can surface the right candidate process before the sprint clock starts.

 Converting sprint wins into lasting change

+What I appreciate about this stage is that the work gets easier, not harder.
+In conversations I’ve had with mid-size leadership teams over the last couple of years, the conversion gap is where most of the trust is gained or lost.
 The majority of challenges in AI rollout relate to people and processes, not technical issues.
 Fewer than 20% of employees have heard from their direct manager about AI’s impact on their job.
 People arrive anxious and exhausted before you’ve even started.
 That’s the real environment you’re working in.

 90 days works partly because it’s defined.
 There’s an end date.
 People can see the finish line.
 Set expectations early: this is about learning, not perfection.
 We’re testing feasibility, not delivering final products.
 Success means clear signals, not complete solutions.